 Today, webshops are EVERYWHERE.
 Never before has it been so easy to buy online.
 And now we don’t even have to THINK about WHAT we

-want to should buy.
+want to need to buy.
 We have people telling us what we need.
-If we want to be cool, if we want to sit at the cool table with the cool kids, then we must have the same cool stuff and/or dress like the cool kids too.
-These cool kids are called influencers and they get paid by companies to promote their products to followers.
+If we want to be cool, if we want to sit at the cool table with the cool kids, then we must have the same cool stuff and/or dress just like the cool kids too.
+These cool kids are called influencers and they get paid to promote products to followers.
 Sounds like a great marketing plan right?

 Exclusivity is not a new thing.
 Many brands have built a legacy on it- Tiffany and Co., Versace, Gucci, Ferrari, etc. These luxury brands have used exclusivity to convey the obtainer’s wealth and status.
-But with the advent of social media, the rules are changing and now your average Joe, or the girl next door, can create an exclusive world, build a following, and promote himself/herself as an attainable commodity with which to be acquired.
+But with the advent of social media, the rules are changing and now your average Joe, or the girl next door, can create an exclusive world, build a following, invite you into their world (for a fee of course) and promote himself/herself as an attainable commodity with which to be acquired.

-It’s an interesting study in psychology for sure and I wonder how sustainable it is?
-Really, how long can Joe or Jill keep up with the demands of not only the companies with whom they are on the promotional payroll but also the ever increasing demands of their followers?
+We now live in a society that is more connected than we have ever been and yet we are more emotionally disconnected than we have ever been.
+It’s an interesting study in psychology but I wonder how truly sustainable all of this really is?
+How long can Joe or Jill keep up with the demands of not only the companies with whom they are on the promotional payroll but also the ever increasing demands of their followers?
 Social media is a monster that must be continually fed.
 It promotes consumerism in a way we have never seen before.
+It converts humanity into commodity.
 In academia, the old adage is if you don’t publish, you die.
-In social media marketing, if you don’t promote, you are forgotten.
+In social media marketing, if you don’t promote, you don’t get paid.

-So as not only an e-commerce business owner but also an online consumer, I view social media marketing as both a blessing and a curse.
+As an e-commerce business owner and online consumer, social media marketing has been both a blessing and a curse.
 I credit the internet for the growth of my business.
 In fact, if I did not start a website WAY BACK in 2000, I guarantee I would not be designing and making historical clothing full time today.
 My audience would only be as far as I could physically reach and most, if not all of my time, would be invested in seeking out new business clients.

 But I have also been around long enough to realize balance is important.
 A more balanced business owner is more creative, innovative, and provides a better product to its clientele.
-Real brand followers want an entity that is authentic, transparent, and true to its mission.
+With 25 years of experience under my belt and an amazing list of worldwide clientele, I can attest real brand followers want an entity that is authentic, transparent, and true to its mission.
 Quality over quantity matters.
 Choose two social media platforms to dedicate your time to.
-Be intentional (but not manipulative) with your posts.
-Stay focused and publish quality social media consumables that are true to your brand.
+Understand these platforms in depth.
+Be intentional (but not manipulative) with your content.
+Stay focused and publish quality social media consumables true to your brand.
 Don’t be afraid to go old school.
-Traditional print advertising is still just as effective as it has always been.
 Be intentional with your partners.
 And finally get out and get some feet on the ground.
-Personal connection (real face to face connection) is STILL the best marketing strategy to date.
-And understand that a dedicated clientele is worth more than growth index, chasing after the latest digital marketing trend, or quick profits.
+Personal connection (i.e. real face to face connection) is STILL the best marketing strategy to date.
+And understand a dedicated clientele is worth more than growth index, chasing after the latest digital marketing trend, or quick profits.